SenseNet/sn-client-js/README.md

 ```

 ### Load, Reload
-You can easily load a content instance from the repository by the following way:
+You can load a content instance from the repository by the following way:

 ```ts
 //by Path